In Lord of the Flies, Simon represents the morality of society.

 What is Simon’s personality like in Lord of the Flies?

 Simon is a shy, kind, and hardworking boy in Lord of the Flies.
-He is small and quiet, but his presence is strongly felt in the group.
+Small and quiet, but his presence is strongly felt in the group.

 He is the one who tries to do what is right and warn the others that there is no beast, yet he gets killed by the other boys.